ejriffer/Data-410-Final-Project/README.md

 team_abb.remove('SEA')
 ```

-Below is the code that I used to create each data set.
-For each season I changed the input year from 2015 through 2019.
+Below is the code that I used to create each data set by year.
+For each season I reran the function and changed the input year from 2015 through 2019.

 ```
 def create_boxscores_table():

     boxscore_index_list = []
     boxscores_table = pd.DataFrame()

     for year in range(2016,2017,1):

         for team in team_abb:

             for boxscore_index in Schedule(str(team), year = year).dataframe['boxscore_index']:

                 if team != 'VEG' or 'SEA':

-                    boxscore = Boxscore(str(boxscore_index)).dataframe # get boxscore info for specific game in specific season boxscore_index_list.append(boxscore_index) # append boxscore_id to list to add to df
+                    boxscore = Boxscore(str(boxscore_index)).dataframe
+                    boxscore_index_list.append(boxscore_index)

                     boxscores_table = boxscores_table.append(boxscore, ignore_index = True)